 Hi there!
 Welcome to my research website.

-I am a faculty member in the chemistry department at the CNRS (French National Center for Scientific Research, http://www.cnrs.fr/en) in the research unit EcoFoG (Ecology of French Guiana Forests, https://www.ecofog.gf/) located in French Guiana (France).
+I am a faculty member of the chemistry department at the CNRS (French National Center for Scientific Research, http://www.cnrs.fr/en) and I work in the research unit EcoFoG (Ecology of French Guiana Forests, https://www.ecofog.gf/) located in French Guiana (France).

 After graduating in organic chemist I shifted my research program to interdisciplinary chemistry in Amazonia (short CV).
-I am interested in organismal chemistry which is the study of the diversity of metabolites (small molecules) and enzymes produced by various organisms (plants, insects, fungi, microbes) at different phylogenetic scales.
-In particular I focus on how organismal bio-chemical diversity is correlated with phylogenetic and ecological factors in the context of convergent and divergent evolution.
+I am deeply interested in organismal chemistry, which is the study of the diversity of metabolites (small molecules) and enzymes produced by various organisms (plants, insects, fungi, microbes) at different phylogenetic scales.
+In particular I study how organismal bio-chemical diversity is correlated with phylogenetic and ecological factors in the context of convergent and divergent evolution.
 My favorite topics are: (1) ant-microbe symbiosis, and (2) latex plant evolution.

 One objective of my research is to study biosynthetic pathways in the context of evolutionary biology to understand the bio-chemical evolution of organisms.
 To achieve this goal it is necessary to combine different methods in:

 analytical and structural chemistry (NMR 1D/2D, HR-MAS NMR, TOF-SIMS imaging, MS/MS molecular networking, metabolomics)